 GENERAL INFORMATION

 The Waite and Peirce Information Center and Park Store is located on Central Wharf at 193 Derby Street in an authentic warehouse built around 1805 that originally sat on Front Street.
 The National Park Service moved it here in 1976.
 Don’t quote me on it, but I believe Aaron Waite and Jerathmiel Peirce had a warehouse and store on or near this location, which is why the National Park Service named the building after them.
-They were also the owners of the Friendship of Salem.
+They were also the owners of the original Friendship of Salem.

 OPERATING HOURS